2018 School Instructors

 Progressing to the senior grades, aged just 15 he finished second in the Piobaireachd section of the Duncan Johnstone Competition, his inaugural senior event.
 Additionally throughout his senior years has been tutored by Tom Speirs and currently Willie MacCalllum.

 With regard to band history, at 12 years of age Callum joined the Grade 1 Lothian & Borders Police, moving on to Shotts & Dykehead, Simon Fraser University and Inveraray & District.
-Winning three World Championship titles he took a prominent role in each of these bands.
+Winning four World Championship titles, he took a prominent role in each of these bands.
+In 2017, Callum won the World's again, this time with Inveraray and District Pipe Band.

 Callum has now progressed on to winning many of the most prestigious titles in world piping including being the youngest winner of The Clasp, two Gold Medals, The Silver Chanter and much more besides.